microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactThumbnailPhoto.md

 ```

 ### -ObjectId
-The ObjectID of the application for which the logo is to be retrieved.
+The object ID of the contact for which the thumbnail photo is retrieved.

 ```yaml
 Type: String